Harry Howell (cricketer): Football career

 Howell played for Burslem Swifts and Wolverhampton Wanderers during World War I, as well as guesting for both Stoke and Port Vale.
 At Stoke he played in the 1916–17 and 1917–18 seasons, where he made 57 appearances, scoring 42 goals.
 He scored a hat-trick past Manchester City in a 5–0 win at the Victoria Ground on 9 April 1917, and then again hit a hat-trick in a 9–0 home win over Burnley on 16 March 1918.
 Despite only being a guest, he was Port Vale's top-scorer during the 1918–19 season with nine goals in eleven appearances.

-He returned to "Wolves" in the summer of 1919, and later was signed to Southampton (without making any first-team appearances), Northfleet, Accrington Stanley (on trial) and Mansfield Town.
+He returned to "Wolves" in the summer of 1919.
+He later was signed to Southampton (without making any first-team appearances), Northfleet, Accrington Stanley (on trial) and Mansfield Town.
 He made a total of 38 Football League appearances with Wolves and three with Accrington Stanley.

-Howell died 9 July 1932 in Selly Oak, Birmingham.
+Howell died on 9 July 1932 in Selly Oak, Birmingham.